svaldess/Bayesian-Analysis-US-2016-Elections/part1_Hierarchical_Model/README.md

-For a theoretical explaination and the interpretation of results, please refer to **Part1_Hierarchical_Model.pdf**.
+- For a theoretical explaination and the interpretation of results, please refer to **Part1_Hierarchical_Model.pdf**.
+- To run the model, Driver_elections2016.R needs to be run with the other two R files.